Security Gate Buying Guide for Commercial & Industrial Organizations

 COMMERCIAL VS. RESIDENTIAL SECURITY GATES

 Commercial and residential facilities have different perimeter and access control needs, which demand different types of gates.
 Typically, a commercial facility will have stricter security requirements than a residence, while also admitting a higher volume of traffic than most homes.
-As a result, commercial security gates must be faster, more durable and easier to operate than their residential counterparts.
+As a result, commercial security gates must be faster, more durable and easier to operate than a residential driveway gate.

 Most business security gates are made of aluminum, which is strong and lightweight, in addition to being resistant to corrosion.
 As a result, they are less prone to wear – an important benefit that keeps your maintenance costs low without compromising security or service.